How to Add Protein to Your Smoothies without Protein Powder

 Hemp Hearts

-Hemp hearts have a more protein than most seeds and a little goes a long way.
+Hemp hearts have more protein than most seeds and a little goes a long way.
 Try adding 3 tablespoons to your smoothies for an additional 10g of protein.
-It also offers some omega-3’s and a touch of fiber.
+It also offers a good dose of omega-3’s and fiber.

-Chia seeds have a little less protein than hemp hearts at 6g per 3 tablespoons.
-However, it does add a significant amount of fiber and omega-3’s.
+Chia seeds and flaxseeds have a little less protein than hemp hearts at 6g per 3 tablespoons.
+However, they do add a significant amount of fiber and omega-3’s.

 Nuts